Skip to main content

 The Metro MBA offers five subject-specific concentrations which, when earned, are noted in the student’s academic transcript.
 In addition to completing Phase I and Phase III courses described above, students combine the 8 credits of their Phase II electives with one additional 4 credit course, resulting in an MBA with Concentration of 44 total credits.
 Current concentrations offered are Project Management, Management Information Systems, Finance, Global Supply Chain Management and Analytics.

 A concentration can be declared at the time of application to the MBA program or after full admission.
-If the student declares a concentration after admission, a written statement requesting the concentration must be submitted to the College of Management Graduate Program Office.
+If the student declares a concentration after admission, a written statement requesting the concentration must be submitted to the College of Business and Management Graduate Program Office.
 The student can declare up to two concentrations with advisor approval.

 Prerequisites